blitt2018/HIVfunctionalAssignment/README.txt

 blastMC30_secondHalf.sh: BLASTs second half with Protsub matrix and stores output in rawOutput. blastB62_firstHalf.sh: Same but for BLOSUM62 matrix.

-swissprot folder: This folder is the database used when BLASTing and was made using the fasta file swissprot.fasta along with the makeblastdb tool.
+swissprot folder: This folder is in a seperate location due to its size.
+The database used when BLASTing and was made using the fasta file swissprot.fasta (also stored seperately due to size) along with the makeblastdb tool.

-swissprot_ID_GOs.tab: This tsv file contains the GO annotations in swissprot for each protein.
+swissprot_ID_GOs.tab: This file is in a seperate location due to its size.
+This tsv file contains the GO annotations in swissprot for each protein.
 It is used as input to the uniIdsToGOsSwissprot.py file.

 makeEvalCut.py: Takes the raw blast output and only keeps hits under the specified evalue.